 Here, Babel is used three times at each request: firstly to analyze the regular expression, check possible syntax errors and generate a Babel definition document for this expression; secondly to compile the previous definition document and produce a compiler (in fact, one or two compilers, according to the expression); thirdly to parse the user text with this compiler and find occurrences of the regular expression.
 All this process is accomplished in a flash behind the screen.

-CpcRegul uses the services of Babel.
+CpcRegul uses the services provided by Babel and Util.

-StdCoded File <=> PacCoded File (85 / 38 kByte - Release 9-Jul-2007)
+StdCoded File <=> PacCoded File (109 / 48 kByte - Release 15-Dec-2019)

 Module (Cpc)Search is a simple to use Text Search & Replace tool.
 It augments the supplied Find/Replace tool in two main ways: it keeps a record of the last few Search and Replace strings used, and it supports a rich set of wildcard search & replace options.